openebs-archive/openebs-docs/docs/installation.md

 <h4><a class="anchor" aria-hidden="true" id="basepath-for-openEBS-local-pv "></a>Basepath for OpenEBS Local PV</h4>

-By default the hostpath is configured as `/var/openebs/local` for Local PV based on hostpath, which can be changed during the OpenEBS operator install by passing the `OPENEBS_IO_BASE_PATH` ENV parameter to the Local PV dynamic provisioner deployment.
+By default, the hostpath is configured as `/var/openebs/local` for Local PV based on hostpath, which can be changed during the OpenEBS operator install by passing the `OPENEBS_IO_BASE_PATH` ENV parameter to the Local PV dynamic provisioner deployment.

 ```
 # environment variable